Lehman asks court to block Zell's Archstone deal

-NEW YORK Lehman Brothers Holdings Inc LEHMQ.PK, which owns nearly half of real estate company Archstone, urged a judge on Thursday to allow it to buy the remaining stake without having to fight a bidding war with billionaire Sam Zell.
+NEW YORK, Jan 5 Lehman Brothers Holdings Inc LEHMQ.PK, which owns nearly half of real estate company Archstone, urged a judge on Thursday to allow it to buy the remaining stake without having to fight a bidding war with billionaire Sam Zell.

 The hearing in U.S. Bankruptcy Court in Manhattan is the first major showdown in a lawsuit filed last month by Lehman seeking to block Zell's Equity Residential from taking a 26.5 percent stake in the apartment company.